melinda-hl-lim/Launch-School/js-225_OOP_JS/4_object_creation_patterns.md

 **Constructor functions**
 - Are meant to be invoked with the `new` operator
 - Instantiate a new object behind the scenes and allow the developer to manipulate it using the `this` keyword
-- A typical constructur is used with the following pattern:
+- A typical constructor is used with the following pattern:
   - Constructor is invoked with `new`
   - A new object is created by the JS runtime
   - The new object inherits from the constructor's prototype